nate-adkins/nate-adkins.github.io/_projects/retailbot.md

 To create maps of the environment with Retailbot, the onboard Lidar and IMU were used alongside [slam toolbox](https://github.com/SteveMacenski/slam_toolbox).
 For autonomous navigation, [Nav2](https://docs.nav2.org/index.html) was utilized for its extensive feature set, configurability, and plugin support.

-- Ubuntu Linux, Python, ROS2, SLAM
+- Ubuntu Linux and ROS2
-- Depth cameras, LiDAR, IMU
+- Integrated LiDAR, IMU, and SLAM system on the robot
+- Integrated depth cameras for object detection and obstacle avoidance
+- Created custom Python library for interfacing with Roboteq motor controllers